 The proven developmental leader in North American soccer's evolving tiered structure, the PDL featured 64 teams within four conferences throughout the United States and Canada in 2014, including 12 teams affiliated with USL PRO or Major League Soccer clubs.
 The PDL has proven to be an important stepping-stone for top professionals now playing throughout the world, with 70 percent of all MLS draftees having PDL experience.
 The PDL season consists of 14 regular season matches for each team, seven home and seven away, and provides elite collegiate players the opportunity to taste a higher level of competition while maintaining their eligibility.
 In addition to league play, PDL teams compete in the Lamar Hunt U.S. Open Cup as well as various exhibitions.

 The W-League is the first and longest-standing women’s soccer league in North America.
-The 2013 W-League campaign featured 25 teams in three regional conferences playing 10-12 regular season matches.
+The 2014 W-League campaign featured 25 teams in four regional conferences playing 10-12 regular season matches.
 Featuring current and former international and professional stars, the W-League also provides elite amateurs the opportunity to compete while maintaining their eligibility as college student-athletes.
 The league is recognized throughout the world for providing superior competition for female players, while offering affordable family entertainment for fans throughout North America.